-The individual facilities which comprise Catholic Health Services and their financial counselors and medical assistance representatives can assist you in identifying assistance programs which may aid patients and their families with payment of their healthcare charges, rent, and tuition charges.
+The individual facilities that comprise Catholic Health Services and their financial counselors and medical assistance representatives can assist you in identifying assistance programs that may aid patients and their families with payment of their health care charges, rent, and tuition charges.

 Financial assistance for medical bills programs are available for the medically indigent, uninsured, underinsured, or financially needy individuals or families of U.S. citizens and legal U.S. residents.

 Facilities do not have dedicated emergency departments, nor do they have specialized capabilities that would make it appropriate to accept transfers of individuals who need stabilizing treatment for an emergency medical condition.
 As such, we do not have a Provider list.
 Facilities follow written emergency medical care policies that address how to appraise emergencies, provide initial treatment and refer or transfer an individual to another facility when appropriate.

 Facilities’ medical care policies also prohibit facilities from engaging in actions that discourage individuals from seeking emergency medical care, such as demanding that patients pay before receiving initial treatment of emergency medical care.
 Copies of emergency medical care policies, which include First Responder, Code Blue, Cardio-Pulmonary Arrest/Resuscitation can be found at www.catholichealthservices.org.

 The organization has a separate billing and collection policy.
 The hospital does not engage in extraordinary collection actions against an individual to obtain payment before the hospital facility has made reasonable effort to determine whether the individual is eligible for assistance for the care provided under the Financial Assistance Policy.
 For a copy, contact the Centralized Business Office at 954-484-1515, extension 5220.